-- The reason to stick to this "local development - deployment" model lies in the way CLion provides its coding assistance which includes code completion, code inspections & validations, code navigation, etc. All this functionality is based on the index of the project files which CLion builds when the project is loaded and updates on the fly as you edit your code.
+The reason to stick to this "local development - deployment" model lies in the way CLion provides code completion, code inspections, code navigation, and other coding assistance features.
+All this functionality is based on the project files index which CLion builds when the project is loaded and updates on the fly as you edit your code.

-- To provide efficient coding assistance, CLion needs to re-index code fast, which requires fast access to project files.
+To provide efficient coding assistance, CLion needs to re-index code fast, which requires fast access to project files.
 The latter can be ensured only for local files, that is, files that are stored on you hard disk and are accessible through the file system.
-Therefore CLion does not support the mode when you access your files over a network folder (very often it becomes slow and unresponsive, performs random look-ups for no obvious reason, etc).

 Interaction between CLion and servers

 Interaction between CLion and servers is controlled through server access configurations.
 Anytime you are going to use a server, you need to define a server access configuration, no matter whether your server is on a remote host or on your computer.

 Taking into account all the above, let's define the following basic concepts related to synchronization between CLion and servers.